FriendsOfECMAScript/BenGorCookies/README.md

 ##Configuration options
 To load the library check the following code.
 The example provides default values of `BenGorCookies` configuration options.
-* **links**: string that contains all the selectors and tags that interacts with cookies accepting them.
+* **triggers**: string that contains all the selectors and tags that interacts with cookies accepting them.
 * **maxPageYOffset**: by default scroll interaction is disabled.
 If this value is an integer value, and the window scroll-top is higher the cookies will be accepted.
 * **plugins**: array of plugins that adds some concrete logic.
 For now, the following plugins are available: